aaron-jack-manning/ocaml-standard-library/README.md

 One of the unfortunate consequences of the way OCaml's compilation works, is that there is a library called the core library (not to be confused with Jane Street's Core), documented [here](https://ocaml.org/manual/core.html), which contains some definitions for types and exceptions, yet does not include the code from the stdlib that uses them.
 When compiling with the `-nopervasives` flag, this is still included but without the standard library.
 While this makes sense from the perspective of having some fundamental exceptions always available, having types like `list` included makes it very annoying when implemented a custom standard library (with the benefit of list literals still functioning properly).
 This quirk is why my library has no type definition for `list`, `bool`, `option`, etc. but still uses these types.

-## Planned Change;
+## Planned Changes

-At some point I would like to remove all dependencies on the actual OCaml standard library by way of custom implementations for all the functions that currently reference the `Stdlib` module, and all external functions using code in the standard library.
+At some point I would like to remove all dependencies on the actual OCaml standard library.
+Currently the only dependencies that exist are some external C functions with the string and array modules.

-Unit tests are also planned for all collection modules, but have not been written yet.
+Unit tests are also planned, but have not been written yet.